 Perhaps one of the most endearing aspects of our goats is their regular interaction with people.
 They are not only curious but also affectionate.
 Often displaying a genuine fondness for human company.
 Many of our Nigerians enjoy sitting in laps.
 While the Nubians love following us around and engaging in gentle interactions.
 This further underscores their friendly and sociable nature.

-At TnF Farms, we take immense pride in providing our goats with an environment where they can lead healthy, contented lives.
+At TnF Farms, we took immense pride in providing our goats with an environment where they could lead healthy, contented lives.
 Our approach to farming reflects our dedication to sustainability, animal welfare, and fostering a strong bond between humans and our beloved livestock.

 2024 Dairy Goat Guide